 Personal Savings Allowance: Overview and Q&As

-From 6 April 2016, most UK taxpayers will have a new Personal Savings Allowance (PSA).
+From 6 April 2016, most UK taxpayers received a new Personal Savings Allowance (PSA).
 This means that up to £1,000 of income from savings (eg any credit interest earned) will be tax free for basic rate taxpayers, and up to £500 of savings income will be tax free for higher rate taxpayers.
 Additional rate taxpayers will not be entitled to any PSA.

 There is no action for you to take.
-If you have savings income below your new Personal Savings Allowance you will have no tax to pay.
+If you have savings income below your Personal Savings Allowance you will have no tax to pay.

 If your savings interest exceeds your Personal Savings Allowance, where possible HMRC will collect any tax you have to pay automatically through a change to your tax code - based on information provided by banks and building societies.